marcosacero/Reactor-Neutronics-Simulation-Plotting/README.md

 # Reactor-Neutronics-Simulation-Plotting

+This repository runs a neutronics simulation with OpenMC using a makeshift simplified spherical reactor and plots the results of the simulation.
 A detailed README is attached in the repository labeled README.docx explaining how the code works and how to make changes to it.

 # Installation